pantheon-systems/documentation/source/content/guides/legacy-dashboard/06-metrics-site-dashboard.md

 ### What about bots?

 Pantheon-identified bots are excluded from the Visits and Pages Served Metrics.
-See [Traffic Limits](/traffic-limits#traffic-metrics) for more information.
+See [Traffic Limits and Overages](/guides/account-mgmt/traffic) for more information.

 ### What about redirects?

 Only requests with a 200-level status count as pages served, so 301 redirects will not be included in metrics.
-See [Traffic Limits](/traffic-limits#traffic-metrics) for more information.
+See [Traffic Limits and Overages](/guides/account-mgmt/traffic) for more information.

 ### Are multiple user agents on the same originating IP address counted separately?

 Yes.
 For example, multiple devices on the same home network visiting your site would each be considered a unique visitor.
-See [Traffic Limits](/traffic-limits#traffic-metrics) for more information.
+See [Traffic Limits and Overages](/guides/account-mgmt/traffic) for more information.

 ### Can I check metrics from the command line with Terminus?